exegesis-js/exegesis/docs/Exegesis Controllers.md

 - `context.params` - This is a `{query, header, path, server, cookie}` object.
   Each member is a hash where keys are parameter names, and values are the parsed parameters.
+- `context.parameterLocations` - This is a mirror of the `context.params` object,
+  but instead of parameter values, this has parameter locations.  (`server` parameters are not preset in `parameterLocations` in the current release.)
 - `context.body` - The parsed message body, if one is present.
 - `context.security` - This is a dictionary where keys are security schemes, and values are `{user, roles, scope}` objects (as returned by the associated